meraki/dashboard-api-tools/README.md

   }
 }
 ```
-* If coming from Meraki's dashboard, please see [these docs](https://docs.ikarem.io/x/be4fBg) for configuring authOptions.

 ## React Hook
 If using React and not using a library such as Redux Toolkit Query that provide hooks for you, you may find some use in a custom React hook that provides consistent data fetching across components.